Donington, Shropshire: St. Cuthbert's Church

 St. Cuthbert's Church in Donington is over 900 years old.
 It was founded by Roger de Montgomery.
 The old church tower had collapsed on 25 March 1879, and was rebuilt in 1880.
 Different parts of the church are from different eras.
-For example, the lower part of the tower is from the 12th Century and other areas being built in the 17th and 18th centuries.
+For example, the lower part of the tower was built in the 12th Century, whereas other parts of the building were built in the 17th and 18th centuries.

-This Church is also a grade II listed building and has been since 26 September 1984.
+This Church is a grade II listed building and has been since 26 September 1984.

-Many air force personnel from RAF Cosford are buried in the churchyard, 23 of them in World War II Commonwealth service war graves marked and cared for by the Commonwealth War Graves Commission (CWGC).
+Many air force personnel from RAF Cosford are buried in the churchyard.
+23 of them are in World War II Commonwealth service war graves, which are marked and cared for by the Commonwealth War Graves Commission (CWGC).
 Also buried from the same war are four Polish airmen.
 The dead include former British Olympic fencer Group Captain Frederick Sherriff.
 The CWGC also register the graves of two British Army officers of World War I.

+Edward Bradley, later a writer who was better known under his pen-name Cuthbert Bede, held his first incumbency here as vicar of Donington in 1857-59.